 \textbf{Pixel-wise Contextual Attention}: (PiCANet)~\cite{liu2018picanet} aims to learn accurate saliency detection.
-PiCANet generates a map at each pixel over the context region and constructs an accompanied contextual feature to enhance the feature representability at the local and global levels.
+PiCANet generates a map at each pixel over the context region and constructs an accompanying contextual feature to enhance the feature representability at the local and global levels.
 To generate global attention, each pixel needs to \enquote{see} via ReNet~\cite{visin2015renet} with four recurrent neural networks sweeping horizontally and vertically.
-The contexts from directions, using biLSTM, are blended propagating information of each pixel to all other pixels.
-Next, a convolutional layer transforms the feature maps to different channels, further normalized by a softmax function used to weight the feature maps.
-The local attention is performed on a local neighborhood forming a local feature cube where each pixel needs to \enquote{see} every other pixel in the local area using a few convolutional layers having the same receptive field as the patch.
-The features are then transformed to channel and normalized using softmax, which are further weighted summed to get the final attention.
+The contexts from directions, using biLSTM, are blended, propagating information from each pixel to all other pixels.
+Next, a convolutional layer transforms the feature maps to different channels, further normalized by a softmax function that weights the feature maps.
+The local attention is performed on a local neighborhood, forming a local feature cube where each pixel needs to \enquote{see} every other pixel in the local area using a few convolutional layers having the same receptive field as the patch.
+The features are then transformed to channel and normalized using softmax, which are further weighted and summed to get the final attention.

 \textbf{Pyramid Feature Attention} extracts features from different levels of VGG~\cite{zhao2019pyramid}.
 The low-level features extracted from lower layers of VGG are provided to the spatial attention mechanism~\cite{woo2018cbam}, and the high-level features obtained from the higher layers are supplied to a channel attention mechanism~\cite{woo2018cbam}.
-The term feature pyramid attention originates form the VGG features obtained from different layers.
+The term feature pyramid attention originates from the VGG features obtained from different layers.

 \textbf{Spatial Attention Pyramid}: For unsupervised domain adaptation, Li~\etal~\cite{li2020spatial} introduced a spatial attention pyramid that takes features from multiple average pooling layers with various sizes operating on feature maps.
 These features are forwarded to spatial attention followed by channel-wise attention.
 All the features after attention are concatenated to form a single semantic vector.